oracle/nosql-examples/examples-nosql-cluster-deployment/README.md

 Consider the following configuration settings for Storage Nodes:
 - We recommend configuring each Storage Node with a capacity equal to the number of available disks on the machine.
 This permits a disk for each Replication Node, ensuring that Replication Nodes on the Storage Node are not competing for I/O resources.
 The `–storagedir` parameter lets you specify the directory location for each Replication Node disk.
 - It is very important to configure each storage directory with a specific amount of available disk space.
-The Oracle NoSQL Database uses the configured Storage
-Directory sizes to enforce disk space limits.
+The Oracle NoSQL Database uses the configured Storage Directory sizes to enforce disk space limits.
 Without configuring how much disk space is available, the store opportunistically uses all available space, less 5 GB free disk space.
 The system maintains 5 GB of free space to allow manual recovery if the Storage Node exceeds its configured disk limit.
-You can limit how much disk space the store consumes on a `storagedir` basis, by explicitly specifying a storage directory size (`-storagedirsize`)
+You can limit how much disk space the store consumes on a `storagedir` basis, by explicitly specifying a storage directory size (`-storagedirsize`).
-- We recommend using at least 10 GB of disk space
+- We recommend using at least 10 GB of disk space.
 - For testing the scripts in this repository, we are simulating multiple `storagedir` by providing distinct directory paths (`${KVDATA}/disk1`, `${KVDATA}/disk2`, `${KVDATA}/disk3`) on a single disk `KVDATA`.
 For a production cluster, these should be different disks.

 *Note*: for Arbiter Nodes, we set the capacity to 0 because no Replication Nodes are running.